This post is by Bernie Carr, apartmentprepper.com

 Try to get more money coming in.

 There are lots of ways to make some money on the side.
 Consider moonlighting, or making money from hobbies.
-For more ideas, see Coming Up with Cash for Preps
+For more ideas, see Short on Cash

 While technically not getting more money coming in, using coupons increases your stockpile at a lower cost.
-See Extreme Couponing to Boost your Supplies.
+See Extreme Couponing.

 Learn Self-Sufficiency Skills